Airport Lounge Day Passes: What They Cost, How They Work, and When They Make Sense

 Independent Lounge Networks

-• Plaza Premium Lounges: Walk-in pricing ranges from $35 to $70 for a standard two to three-hour visit at most locations.
-Premium locations like Dallas-Fort Worth start at $70, and the upscale Plaza Premium First at DFW runs around $115.
-Children aged 2 to 11 typically receive a 30% discount.
-Pre-booking through the Plaza Premium website or their PPL Pass can save up to 50% off walk-in rates.
+- Plaza Premium Lounges: Walk-in pricing at a typical two to three-hour visit runs roughly $50 to $70 at most locations; the flagship Dallas-Fort Worth lounge is around $70, and the upscale Plaza Premium First at DFW runs $115 to $125.
+Children aged 11 and under get complimentary access.
+Pre-booking through the Plaza Premium website or their PPL Pass is typically cheaper than paying at the door.[10]

-• No1 Lounges (UK): Pre-booked access starts around £30 to £45 at Heathrow, Gatwick, Birmingham, and Edinburgh.
+- No1 Lounges (UK): Pre-booked access starts around £30 to £45 at its Heathrow, Gatwick, Luton, and Birmingham lounges.
 Walk-in rates are higher.
-See London Heathrow lounges.
+See London Heathrow lounges.[11]

 Airline Lounges

-• Alaska Airlines Lounge: Single-entry passes are $65 per person.
-Active duty military with valid ID can purchase at a discounted rate of $35.
-Passes are sold when space permits.
+- Alaska Airlines Lounge: Single-entry passes are $65 per person, sold when space permits.[3]
+Active duty military with a valid ID can purchase at a discounted rate of $35 when traveling on Alaska or Hawaiian.[4]

-• Delta Sky Club: Delta does not sell standalone day passes to the general public.
-Access requires a same-day Delta boarding pass combined with an eligible credit card or Sky Club membership.
+- Delta Sky Club: Delta does not sell standalone day passes to the general public.
+Access requires a same-day Delta (or partner) boarding pass combined with an eligible credit card or Sky Club membership.[6]

 Card-Issuer Lounges

-• Capital One Lounges: Walk-in access is $90 per person for non-cardholders at locations like Denver.
-Capital One Venture X cardholders enter free.
-Compare cards with lounge access.
+- Capital One Lounges: Walk-in access for non-cardholders is $90 per person.
+Capital One Venture X cardholders enter free; some other Capital One cardholders get a reduced rate.
+Compare cards with lounge access.[7]

-• Amex Centurion Lounges: No day passes sold.
-Access is exclusively for Platinum and Centurion cardholders.
+- Amex Centurion Lounges: No day passes sold to the public.
+Access is exclusively for Platinum and Centurion cardholders (and their paid guests).[9]

 How to Buy a Day Pass